tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 randomized controlled trial was a very strict one that most papers failed.
 Often, reported experiments focused solely on the developed learning intervention, instead of a comparison between a control and one or more experimental conditions.

-Lets now look at a few key summary graphs of those 126 papers.
+Lets now look at a few key summary graphs of those 126 papers (ignoring the learning strategy specifics for now).

 <img src="https://chauff.github.io/img/by_all.png" width="700px">